nhsconnect/FHIR-NRLS-API/pages/explore/resources_overview.md

 {% include note.html content="A verified NHS Number exists on PDS, is still in use and the demographic data supplied results in the correct degree of demographic matching as per PDS matching rules.<br/><br/>The NHS NUMBER is 10 numeric digits in length.
 The tenth digit is a check digit used to confirm its validity.
 The check digit is validated using the Modulus 11 algorithm and the use of this algorithm is mandatory. " %}

-## 3. Explore the NRLS ##
+## 3. Explore the NRL ##

-You can explore and test the NRLS GET, POST and DELETE commands and responses using Swagger in our [Reference Implementation](https://data.developer.nhs.uk/nrls-ri/index.html).
+You can explore and test the NRL GET, POST and DELETE commands and responses using Swagger in our [Reference Implementation](https://data.developer.nhs.uk/nrls-ri/index.html).